‘Game Of Thrones’ Prequel Series: Emilia Clarke Reacts To News Of The Cancellation

 After the announcement by HBO that they canceled the upcoming new Game of Thrones prequel series, Emilia Clarke reacts to the news.
 The actor, who played Daenerys Targaryen for eight seasons of the original Game of Thrones series, was obviously surprised.

-According to People, when at the N.Y.C premiere for her film Last Christmas, Clarke was alerted to the news that the original prequel series starring Watts had been canceled.
+According to People, when at the New York City premiere for her film Last Christmas, Clarke was alerted to the news that the original prequel series starring Naomi Watts had been canceled.

 “It was kind of astonishing,” Clarke said.

 The original prequel series was set to based thousands of years prior to the events that unfolded in the original Game of Thrones series.
-Starring Naomi Watts in a pivotal role, it was expected to delve into the origins of the Whiter Walkers, the Starks, and some of the other powerhouses of Westeros.
+Starring Watts in a pivotal role, it was expected to delve into the origins of the White Walkers, the Starks, and some of the other powerhouses of Westeros.
 The series had never been officially titled but there was speculation that it had the working title of Bloodmoon, thanks to onsite signage during the filming of the pilot episode.

 “The show very much ended and we heard about the prequel and we’re like, ‘Okay, cool,’ but didn’t have any understanding of what it might be or who was involved,” Clarke continued.